rgglenn150/LumoTech/README.md

 # ALTech
-Algae algo algotron blah blah
+Algae Production with blockchain implementation using Smart Contracts.